 Offer Negotiation and Salary Negotiation Workshops

 The final phase of a job search can be both exciting and intimidating.
 Both you and your new employer want to land on an agreement that is mutually beneficial and sustainable.
 This presentation will cover negotiation considerations for compensation, benefits, sign-on bonuses and more.
 In this recorded webinar presented by Career Management Coach, Meredith Okenquist ’96, we take a deep dive into all the elements of a job offer that you can consider for a negotiation with your new employer.

-For professionals ascertaining their worth in the marketplace from a compensation standpoint, we offer a recorded presentation by Dr. Joyce Russell, the William and Helen O’Toole Dean of the Villanova School of Business.
+For professionals ascertaining their worth in the marketplace from a compensation standpoint, we offer a recorded presentation by Dr. Joyce Russell, Dean Emeritus of the Villanova School of Business.

 Initial Log-In: When you log in for the first time, you will be prompted to create your profile and upload a resume into the system.
 Basic student profile information - including major(s), minor(s) and GPA - will automatically sync from your Villanova account.